 This is often the case, a bad commercial makes nobody care.

-Take a look at this NBA Foot Locker commercial for example.
+Take a look at this series of NBA Foot Locker commercials for example:

 Here’s how it probably happened.
 Foot Locker wants to make some ads promoting their sales.
 They’ve dished out millions of sponsorship dollars to star NBA players.
 Naturally, the constraint for the project was this.
 Use the star power of these NBA players to promote NBA gear.
 Seems simple, right?